 An abrasive scrubland of parching wind and ultraviolet radiation; A tinderbox of accelerant and scent of phantom smoke.
 Where fire sired eucalypt, wilt in thermal haze; and browning leaves keep falling, like Autumn's calling.

 But out there is peace, for people are nowhere.
-And so like vampire I hide in lair, until the ghosts from day I stare.
-Hell is a place on Earth and in that summer for sin beware... the Devil down there.
+And so like vampire I hide in lair, until haunting ghosts from day I stare.
+They say Hell is a place on Earth and in that summer for sin beware... the Devil down there.

 Summer stories